Tesla Supercharger Idle Fees: Avoid Costly Charges

 How Tesla Supercharger Idle Fees Work

-- You get a 5-minute grace period after charging stops.
+• You receive a 5-minute grace period after charging stops.

 Idle Fees: Cost Breakdown